|Engine size:||5,769 cc|

 Production of Series 1 began in 1973.
 A three-speed Ford automatic transmission was initially the only offering, however approximately 17 cars were built featuring a ZF 5-speed manual transmission.
 The Longchamp had power-assisted rack-and-pinion steering and employed essentially the same suspension set-up as the Deauville; fully independent, with inboard, vented disc-brakes and dual shock absorbers at the rear.
 These combined to allow confident handling and an exceptionally stable and comfortable ride.

-The coupe’s interior was fully trimmed in leather, including the seats, door panels, dashboard and console areas.
-Electric windows and a tilt steering column were also included, as were dual gas tanks and fuel pumps.
+The coupe’s interior was trimmed in period materials: full leather was an option, including the seats, door panels, dashboard and console areas.
+Electric windows and a tilt steering column were also included, as were dual fuel tanks and fuel pumps.

-At the 1980 Turin Motor Show De Tomaso presented a new version of the car called the Longchamp GTSE; essentially a Longchamp with (European Pantera GT5) Campagnolo wheels and fibre-glass, flared wheel arches.
+At the 1980 Turin Motor Show De Tomaso presented a Series 2 version of the car called the Longchamp GTS; essentially a Longchamp with (European Pantera GT5) Campagnolo wheels and fibre-glass, flared wheel arches.
 The suspension was modified to cope with the wider Pirelli P7 tyres, resulting in an improvement in cornering power.
 A Longchamp cabriolet ‘Spyder’ variant also appeared at the show, made by Carrozerria Pavesi of Milan.

-Complete with a wealth of invoices, original owner-driver handbook and factory supplied sales brochure.
+Complete with a wealth of invoices, original owner-driver handbook and factory supplied car brochure.

 Ready for immediate viewing at DD Classics Dealership in London, please call the details below for more information.
 Every effort has been made to ensure the accuracy of the above information but errors may occur.
 Please check with a salesperson.